 Table 9-25 shows the net scheduled and actual PJM flows by interface pricing point and interface.
 The grouping is reversed from Table 9-24.
 Table 9-25 shows the interfaces where transactions were scheduled which received the individual interface pricing points.
-For example, Table 9-25 shows that in the first three months of 2024, the majority of imports to the PJM energy market for which a market participant specified a generation control area for which it was assigned the SOUTH interface pricing point, had a path that entered the PJM energy market at the DUK Interface (1,466.0 GWh).
-The majority of exports from the PJM energy market for which a market participant specified a load control area for which it was assigned the SOUTH interface pricing point, had a path that would leave the PJM energy market at the LGEE Interface (-281.4 GWh).
+For example, Table 9-25 shows that in the first six months of 2024, the majority of imports to the PJM energy market for which a market participant specified a generation control area for which it was assigned the SOUTH interface pricing point, had a path that entered the PJM energy market at the DUK Interface (2,114.6 GWh).
+The majority of exports from the PJM energy market for which it was assigned the SOUTH interface pricing point, had a path that entered the PJM energy market at the DUK Interface (2,114.6 GWh).
+The majority of exports from the PJM energy market for which a market participant specified a load control area for which it was assigned the SOUTH interface pricing point, had a path that would leave the PJM energy market at the LGEE Interface (-454.4 GWh).